nationalparkservice/places-api/README.md

 ####\#3.
 Either clone an existing set of places_api databases or run the database setup script:
   `bash ./scripts/create_osm_db.sh`

-####Notes:
+#### Notes:

 The default snapshot database name (poi_pgs) and owner (postgres) are configurable in config.json, however they are hardcoded into two functions (nps_dblink_pgs and nps_dblink_pgs_text) in sql_scripts/api/func_nps_tools.sql.
 If you choose to stray from the defaults, this file will need to be edited accordingly.

 ## Usage

-The iD editor that is include will not work be default, since it needs to be built.
-You will need to remove the places-editor from the /node_modules directory and clone it in instead This is to ensure that you have all the dev dependencies.
+The iD editor that is include will not work be default, as it needs to be built.
+You will need to remove the places-editor directory from the /node_modules directory and clone it in instead.
+This will ensure that you have all the dev dependencies.

-After, it's cloned, edit the js/id/id.js file's npmap variable to reflect the path to your server/port.
+After it's cloned, edit the js/id/id.js file's npmap variable to reflect the path to your server/port.

 Once you do that, run an `npm install` on it and the `make` command.